janhancic/platypus.js/README.md

 }

 /*
-any other styles you have
+Any other styles you have.
+Your styles can also appear before the #platypus-X selector.
 */
 ```